J0r2/DefendersVault/Maintenance.md

 # holiday-tasks-2.0
+### Why is system and disk drive maintenance important?

+Firstly, it helps prevent damage to your system and hardware.
+If any issues are detected, maintenance can attempt to repair them or alert you so you can take action.

+Secondly, many antivirus and antimalware programs are designed to optimize computer performance.
+For example, they may have a time limit for scanning files.
+If your antivirus is set to scan a file within 5 seconds, but you have a large 1GB file on a slower hard drive or SSD, it may not be able to scan the entire file in time.
+This could leave your system vulnerable.
+Disk drive optimization can help ensure your drive reads data quickly, enhancing security.

 ### Disk Health Check

 > [!NOTE]
-> Go to Windows 11 `System > Storage > Disks & Volumes > Properties > Drive health`, there you will be able to see information about health like
+> On Windows 11 go to `System > Storage > Disks & Volumes > Properties > Drive health`, there you will be able to see information about health like
 > **Estimated remaining life**, **Available spare** and **Temperature**.

 Check all disks health status
 ```
 wmic diskdrive get model,status
 ```
+> [!IMPORTANT]
+> You must use Command Prompt (cmd) or PowerShell as an administrator to run these commands.

 Repair Windows Image
 ```